 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Your dog Fido is dozing at your feet when suddenly he begins shaking violently, his glazed eyes wildly darting back and forth and his paws scratching at the air.
 You think he must be dreaming about chasing a squirrel, so you gently try to nudge him awake.
 But his convulsions get even stronger.
 He begins twisting his head back and contorting his body.
-Most seizures in dogs are caused by Idiopathic epilepsy, which is a condition that has an unknown cause.
+Most seizures in dogs are considered idiopathic epilepsy, which is a condition that has an unknown cause.
 Other causes of seizures can include tumors, head injuries, and poisoning.

 Thomas K. Graves, DVM, notes on the Canine Epilepsy Resource Center website that the terms “seizure,” “epilepsy,” “convulsion” and “fit” all apply to the same thing: a sudden, uncontrolled outburst of activity in the brain.
 The seizure activity may be limited to a small area, such as your dog’s face or a leg, or it may spread through his body, causing generalized convulsions.
 A seizure is not always easy to recognize, Dr. Graves writes, and no two look exactly alike.

-If your dog has a seizure, the first thing you should do is remain calm.
 Grand mal seizures and cluster seizures are the most common types of seizures in dogs.
 Psychomotor seizures are less common, but can be more serious.

-Seizures in dogs
+Seizures in Dogs

 - Canine seizure – You may not even notice your dog experiencing this mildest type of seizure.